Mikkomario/Utopia-Scala/README.md

 development in almost any kind of project. **Flow** is a **standard inclusion for all of my projects** these days, whether they be servers, desktop clients or real-time games.

+### Utopia BunnyMunch
+*Speed and easy-of-use combined when it comes to json parsing*

+**Utopia BunnyMunch** is a very simple model, meant to replace the inefficient JSONReader implementation.
+*BunnyMunch* uses a very fast *Jawn* json parsing library internally, but offers the same Value-based interface as the JSONReader.

 ### Utopia Vault
 *All the benefits of SQL - with no SQL required*